 In 1988, Gattinara received DOCG status.

-The Travaglini family owns 59 hectares of vineyards; 44 of which are vineyards planted primarily of Nebbiolo, which covers roughly 50% of the total Gattinara DOCG.
-A small portion is planted to native varieties Vespolina and Uva Rara.
-The family’s vineyard holdings represent almost 59% of total Gattinara DOCG.
+The Travaglini family owns 59 hectares of vineyards; 52 of which are vineyards planted primarily of Nebbiolo, which covers roughly 50% of the total Gattinara DOCG.
+A small portion of old vines is planted to native varieties Vespolina and Bonarda.

 This small appellation lies in the rocky foothills of the Monte Rosa range, where ventilating winds blow down from the nearby Alps.
-Soils are rocky and rich in iron, imparting a reddish color in the soil.
+Soils are rocky and rich in porphyry, granite and iron, imparting a reddish color in the soil.
 Similar in composition to the Alps, Monte Rosa's sedimentary rocks are highly acidic, due to low levels of calcium carbonate and magnesium, and an absence of calcium.
 Vines grown in this rare soil produce grapes with a unique flavor profile, as well high acidity and tannins.
-Its northern, mountainous location experiences a continental climate, with very cold, snowy winters and warm, sunny summers, and a strong diurnal temperature shift.
+Its northern, mountainous location experiences a continental climate, with very cold winters, warm, sunny summers, and a strong diurnal temperature shift.

-4th generation Cinzia Travaglini now runs the estate, along with her husband Massimo Collauto, chief winemaker.
+Fourth generation Cinzia Travaglini now runs the estate, along with her husband Massimo Collauto, chief winemaker.
 Their efforts, as the generations before them, have made Travaglini one of Italy’s most recognizable wines and the #1 selling Gattinara in the world.
 Their children, Alessia and Carolina, are currently involved in the winery, and will be the next generation to run the estate.

 Travaglini wines have a distinctive bottle shape, featuring a unique curve that fits naturally in the palm of the hand and serves to catch sediment during decanting.
 Specially designed to celebrate Travaglini’s excellent 1952 vintage, the bottle was so well received that family decided to keep it as their trademark.